 I think many of you well know by now that I am no camper.
 In fact, I will do what I can to avoid it at all costs but what I do love is the outdoors and outdoor luxury living.
-There is something about seeing the sunrising and if you are dressed appropriately, you really do enjoy it.
+There is something about seeing the sun rising in the morning, it is so special.
 I have been glamping with the family twice now, once in Leicestershire when the twins were two and again in Spain when they were four and the baby was one, both in safari style tents and do you know what, on each occasion we have had a fabulous time.
-It was now time to try Glamping in the Cotswolds.
+Glamping is a great option for camping with a baby.
+It was now time to try Glamping, perfect for a weekend in the Cotswolds or a longer break.

 Campden Yurts is just 2 hours from London in the heart of the Cotswolds surrounded by rolling hills and stunning stone villages.
 After 3 hours on the road (we were coming from Essex) the girls were really ready to stretch their legs and get out of the car despite the amount of snacks they were enjoying!
 They are getting so much better at going on road trips but they are always glad to arrive and start another new adventure especially as this one meant Glamping in the Cotswolds.